If you want to feel happier, these 10 simple habits are here for you. You can feel happier with less effort and more ease.

 7. Pause purchases and you’ll feel happier.

 Take a look at the habits in your life that are causing you pain.
-Decide if the things you are listening to, watching and engaging in make you feel happier or unhappier.
+Decide if the things you are listening to, watching, and engaging in make you feel happier or less happy.
 If you are watching a show or reading a book you don’t enjoy, quit doing that.
 If starting your day scrolling social media drains you, quit that.
+These 27 things will make you feel happier than scrolling social media or the news.